PMBio/deeprvat/docs/deeprvat.md

 ### Running the association testing pipeline with REGENIE

 #### Input data
-For running with REGENIE, in addition the input data, the following REGENIE specific files should also be included in your `experiment` directory:
+For running with REGENIE, in addition to the default input data, the following REGENIE specific files should also be included in your `experiment` directory:

 To run REGENIE Step 1